Debt to Asset Ratio Menaing

 Relevance and Uses

-It is important to understand the formula for calculation of the debt to asset ratio because it is commonly used by creditors to measure debt quantity in a company.
-Debt to asset ratio formula can also be used to assess the debt repayment ability of a company to check if the company is eligible for any additional loans.
+It is important to understand the debt to asset ratio because it is commonly used by creditors to measure debt quantity in a company.
+It can also be used to assess the debt repayment ability of a company to check if the company is eligible for any additional loans.
 On the other hand, the ratio is being used by the investors to ensure that the company is solvent, will be able to meet its current and future obligations and has the potential to generate a healthy return on their investment.

-Debt to total asset ratio formula is typically used by investors, analysts and creditors to assess the overall risk of a company.
+This ratio is typically used by investors, analysts and creditors to assess the overall risk of a company.
 A company with a higher ratio indicates that the company is more leveraged and hence it is considered to be a risky investment and the banker might reject the loan request of such entity.
 Further, if the ratio of a company increases steadily, it could be indicative of the fact that a default is imminent at some point in the future.

 The following inferences can be used as a guide to assess the financial health of a company: